Classroom Connect

 Background

-The IoT-based Smart Classroom system helps reduce energy, paper, and labor inefficiencies by automating electrical components in a classroom and replacing the traditional roll-call-based attendance system in Indian educational institutions.
+The IoT-based Smart Classroom system aims to reduce energy, paper, and labor inefficiencies by automating classroom electrical components and replacing the traditional roll-call attendance system in Indian educational institutions.

-The project began as a visual refresh to modernise the mobile app, but discovery research revealed deeper usability gaps.
+The project began as a visual refresh to modernise the mobile application, but discovery research revealed deeper usability gaps.
 This shifted the scope into a complete system experience redesign.

 Target Users